raspberrypilearning/flatgame/en/step_8.md

 --- task ---

-5. **Test it again** - how does the sound work out?
-Is the direction ok?
-If you need to tweak volume or direction you can go back and change it in your code.
+5. **Test it again** — how does the sound work out?
+Is the direction okay?
+If you need to tweak volume or direction, you can go back and change it in your code.

 --- /task ---